thiago-amaral/3806ict-assignment/readme.md

-# 3806ICT Assignment 3 by:
+# 3806ICT Assignment by:

--  Callam Hartley | s5113156
--  Daniel Jacobsen | s5262721
--  Todd Cooper | s2681289
--  James Hudson | s5182091
+-  Pitiputt Hanson
+-  Thiago Guerino Amaral
+-  Luke Edwards
+-  Satyam Sharma

-This project requires an Ubuntu environment with ROS, Gazebo, and PAT installed.
-It models a submarine as it explores its environment in a linear 2D fashion.
-The environment is resolved into a grid, where each position can contain a hostile entity, a survivor, or a marker to indicate whether it has been visited.
+This project requires an Ubuntu-based setup with ROS, Gazebo, PAT, and Ollama installed.
+It simulates an autonomous underwater vehicle (AUV) navigating a discretised 2D grid environment.
+Each grid cell may contain a survivor, a hostile entity, or a marker indicating whether it has been visited.

-Gazebo simulates the environment and provides a 3D representation in real-time.
-ROS drives the submarine's main control loop, which extracts a list of moves to achieve pre-defined goals from PAT.
-For example, PAT is called via the command line to achieve a goal, such as "return home", and returns a list of moves to a text file.
-ROS reads this text file and iteratively translates this moveset into a positioning system, using emulated sensors to react to its immediate surroundings.
+Gazebo provides real-time simulation of the environment, while ROS handles the AUV’s main control loop.
+The AUV uses Ollama to generate plans for high-level goals—such as "return home" and invokes PAT from the command line for path finding.
+PAT outputs a sequence of actions to a text file, which ROS then reads and executes step-by-step.
+The robot’s movement is guided by these plans, using simulated sensors to adapt to its surroundings during execution.

 To successfully run this project on your own machine:

+Ensure Ollama is installed, llama2 is pulled down and Ollama's python library is installed.
+If not, run the following setup commands:
+1. sudo apt install ollama python3-pip
+2. ollama pull llama2
+3. pip install ollama

+Then, to run the simulation:
-1. Clone this repository into the catkin workspace folder (under catkin_ws/src).
+1. Clone this repository into the catkin workspace source folder (`catkin_ws/src`).
-2. Compile the binaries in catkin_ws/src using catkin_make.
+2. Compile the code using catkin_make.
-3. Launch the pre-set world which includes a birds-eye camera angle:
-   `roslaunch assignment_3 launch_world.launch`
+3. Launch the world: `roslaunch assignment_3 launch_world.launch`
 4. Run the update_grid node: `rosrun assignment_3 update_grid` in a new terminal window.
-This hosts three services used by the main submarine controller:

-   -  hostile_sensor: Emulates a sensor (such as a sonar) to detect hostiles within a given grid-range
-   -  survivor_sensor: Emulates a sensor (such as infrared) to detect survivors within a given grid-range
-   -  update_grid: This facilitates the communication between the main submarine controller and update_grid.
-It allows for gazebo to continue simulating the submarine as it moves throughout the environment and picks up survivors.
+5. Run the planner_node: `rosrun assignment_3 planner_node.py` in a new terminal window.
 5. Run the search_rescue node: `rosrun assignment_3 search_rescue` in a new terminal window.
-This is the main driver of the submarine which communicates with PAT and translates the provided moveset into actions.
-It maintains an internal representation of where the submarine has visited which is updated each time it detects a hostile or survivor (as informed by the hostile_sensor and survivor_sensor services).

-**Please note that the project depends on the direct path to the PAT installation.
-Currently, it is set to `/Desktop/MONO-PAT-v3.6.0/PAT3.Console.exe`.
-If this path is incorrect, either relocate PAT to the expected path, or change `PAT_EXE_DIR` in the program to the correct path.
-This `#define` is located in `search_rescue.cpp` on line 29**
+**Note: This project relies on a hardcoded path to the PAT installation.
+By default, it is set to `/Desktop/MONO-PAT-v3.6.0/PAT3.Console.exe`.
+If PAT is not located at this path, you will need to either move PAT to that location or update the PAT_EXE_DIR constant in the code.
+This `#define` can be found in `search_rescue.cpp` at line 29.**